PGM-Lab/InferPy/docs/notes/guidedata.rst

-A data loader can be built indistinctly from  CSV files with or without a header.
+A data loader can be built from  CSV files with or without a header.
 However, in case of a list of files,  the presence of the header and column names must be consistent among all the files.